Baba Mondi

-Edmond Brahimaj (Albanian: Haxhi Dede Edmond Brahimaj, born 19 May 1959), commonly known as Baba Mondi, is an Albanian religious leader and the eighth Bektashi Dedebaba (or Kryegjysh) of the Bektashi Order.
-He is the leader of the Bektashi Muslims.
-If the planned nation of the Sovereign State of the Bektashi Order is approved, Baba Mondi will serve as the head of the country in his role as spiritual leader.
+Edmond Brahimaj (Albanian: Haxhi Dede Edmond Brahimaj, born 19 May 1959), commonly known by his official title Baba Mondi, is an Albanian religious leader and the eighth Bektashi Dedebaba (or Kryegjysh) of the Bektashi Sufi Order.
+In his role as head of the order, he also represents Albania's Bektashi community, which accounts for an estimated 5% of the population.
+If the planned nation of the Sovereign State of the Bektashi Order is approved, Baba Mondi is slated to preside over the new country in his role as the order's spiritual head.

 Early life

 Edmond Brahimaj was born to devout Bektashi Muslims in Vlorë, Albania.
-He finished middle school in Vlorë and graduated from the Military Academy.
+He finished middle school in Vlorë and graduated from a state military academy.
 Beginning in 1982, he was an officer in the Albanian People's Army.
-At the beginning of 1991, he was released from his military duty.
-After 2 January 1992, he studied at the Dedebabalik and became a dervish on 16 May 1996.
+In 1991, upon the fall of Albania's communist government, he was released from his military duty.

+He subsequently participated in the revival of the Bektashi community in post-Communist Albania, serving on the Organizing Council of the World Headquarters of the Bektashi in Tirana.
+Beginning on 2 January 1992, he studied under Dedebaba Reshat Bardhi, achieving the status of a dervish on 16 May 1996.
+His first assignment was serving as the head of the Bektashi tekke in Korçë.

 Bektashi leadership

-Following the death of Baba Tahir Emini, the dedelik of Tirana appointed Baba Edmond Brahimaj (Baba Mondi), formerly head of the Turan Tekke of Korçë, to oversee the Harabati baba tekke in Tetovo, North Macedonia.
-On 11 June 2011, Baba Edmond Brahimaj was chosen as the head of the Bektashi order by a council of Albanian Babas.
+Following the death of Baba Tahir Emini in March 2006, the dedelik of Tirana appointed Brahimaj (Baba Mondi), to oversee the Harabati baba tekke in Tetovo, North Macedonia.
+On 11 June 2011, Baba Brahimaj was chosen as the head of the Bektashi order by a council of Albanian Babas, succeeding Dedebaba Bardhi.

 In 2024, it was announced that Mondi had spoken with Edi Rama, Prime Minister of Albania, about the creation of the Sovereign State of the Bektashi Order.

 In an interview following the announcement, Baba Mondi stated that citizenship in the new state would be restricted to clerics and those involved in its administration, similar to the Vatican’s structure.
 He also expressed his belief that achieving sovereign status would strengthen the Bektashi Order and its ability to combat radical ideologies affecting both the Muslim world and the global community.

 The Bektashi Order expects that the international community will recognize and support its sovereignty due to its advocacy of moderate religious values.
 Baba Mondi emphasized that many countries, particularly those grappling with religious extremism or tensions, have a vested interest in supporting peaceful and moderate movements like the Bektashi Order.
 He highlighted that nations such as Saudi Arabia, the UAE, and Qatar, which play influential roles in the Islamic world, may see value in supporting the Order’s peaceful Sufi Shia tradition.
 Additionally, countries like China, facing challenges with militant Islam, could align with the Bektashi Order as a way to counter extremism without deepening divisions.
 The Order believes that, over time, the international community will recognize the importance of amplifying moderate voices and view the Sovereign State of the Bektashi Order as a positive force for global peace, tolerance, and dialogue.